What is retinitis pigmentosa?

 In people with retinitis pigmentosa, these cells gradually break down, causing a gradual loss of vision.
 The breakdown of these cells is unpredictable — it can happen slowly in some people and more quickly in others.

 Some people may have poor vision throughout their lives while others may completely lose their eyesight.

 Retinitis pigmentosa can come on slowly or quickly.
-It can come on in children, but it starts more often in young adults.
+Sometimes it starts in childhood, but it starts more often in young adults.
 The main problems people notice are:

 - ‘night blindness’ — difficulty seeing at night or in dim light

 - difficulty transitioning from light to dark, or vice versa